 2020 - 2021 program

-60,115trees from the same species of cork oak, pin oak, poplar, eucalyptus, white willow and various forest fruit trees were introduced to the plots.
+60,115 trees from the same species of cork oak, pin oak, poplar, white willow, some eucalyptus and various forest fruit trees were introduced to the plots.

 Cork oaks, a special asset to boost biodiversity